X

 How DBT Helps Teens Thrive

-DBT helps teens manage some of the most challenging emotional and behavioral issues.
-Through structured skills practice, therapy, and coaching, teens can:
+DBT helps teens handle some of the toughest emotional and behavioral challenges.
+Through structured therapy, skills training, and real-time coaching, they can:

-Improve emotion regulation and better manage strong feelings
+• Improve emotion regulation and manage strong feelings

-Learn to "walk the middle path" and avoid extreme, black-and-white thinking
+• Learn to “walk the middle path” and avoid all-or-nothing thinking

 Serving Teens and Families Across Denver